Han-Sim/blog.hansim.dev/src/pages/posts/0023-CSS-vertical-alignment.md

 ---
-title: "How to Verticall Align a Block Element"
+title: "How to Vertically Align a Block Element"
 date: "2019-07-18 18:29:00"
 author: "Han Sim"
 category: "CSS"